NikolayMakhonin/ffmpeg-encode-decode/README.md

 Well tested WASM (WebAssembly) in-memory encoder/decoder mp3/ogg/opus/vorbis from/to Float32Array based on [@ffmpeg/ffmpeg](https://www.npmjs.com/package/@ffmpeg/ffmpeg)

-I think this should work in the browser, but I haven't tested it.
+I think this should work in the browser, but I haven't tested.

 ```ts
 import {